smash-spp2377/smash-spp2377.github.io/content/posts/Mini-workshop_2023_followup_meeting_3.md

   - "Workshops"
 ---

-The second meeting to distill the findings from the workshop into a paper *The SPP-hikers Guide to Memory Benchmarks* - the idea from _Timo Hönig_ and _Sven Köhler_ (Memento) - will be held on August 28, 2023.
+The thried meeting to distill the findings from the workshop into a paper *The SPP-hikers Guide to Memory Benchmarks* - the idea from _Timo Hönig_ and _Sven Köhler_ (Memento) - will be held on September 22, 2023.

 The details of the meeting will be shared with the participants via their registered email addresses.